TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 [x] Generate diffusion charts every x optimizer updates.

 **Results at 7M params with separate diffusion head training**
-- Adding noise to the inputs seems to hurt diffusion performance but help grid size prediction
+- Adding noise to the inputs seems to hurt diffusion performance but help grid size prediction.
 - Going from 0->9 augmentations helps diffusion and grid size.
 Going to 39 augmentations hurts diffusion but helps grid size.

+**Results at 7M params with integrated diffusion head training**
+- Size prediction is much better.
+- Adding noise to inputs seems to hurt size and diffusion performance.
+- Integrating the size head seems to hurt diffusion performance.
+Makes sense as this is now multi-objective.

 **Things to consider adding:**
 - Self-conditioning.